-Their closet is kind of weird shaped, really deep and not very wide (and no overhead light, excuse the poor photos).
-However, it is just wide enough to accommodate one of those wire shelf racks you always see when the dorm items appear at Target and Walmart.
-The shelf accommodates diaper boxes and banker’s boxes REALLY WELL.
+Their closet is kind of weird shaped, however.
+It is just wide enough to accommodate one of those wire shelf racks you always see when the dorm items appear at Target and Walmart.
+The shelf accommodates diaper boxes, bankers boxes or these canvas bins REALLY WELL.

-I also made labels for each box with a picture and glued them on so that everyone in our family would know what goes in each.
-The left side is for our oldest daughter and the right for our youngest.
+I also made labels for each box with a picture and stuck them on so that everyone in our family would know what goes in each.
+The right side is for our oldest daughter and the left for our youngest.